ashwinvaidya17/DMAS2019_B19/README.md

 2. Run the file ```Launch_RPS_Game_approach_2.py``` in the linux terminal.
 3. Choose the order of player 1 (You can choose any order).
 4. Choose the order of player 2 (You can choose any order).
+5. Choose total number of games (eg: 5).
+6. Choose total number of rounds per game, should be greater than 5 (eg: 15).
+7. After each game a line graph will appear, which will show player's score with respect to rounds.
+8. After the simulation ends, results of each game will appear in the form of scatter plot.

 ## Blotto-game
   Go to Blotto_game folder to run the Blotto Game simulation